Luphen1/Heart-Attack-Portfolio-Project-/README.md

 2. Handling for missing value
 3. Checking for duplicate values
 4. Convert each headers to  the right  data type
+5. Outlier Detection and Handling
+6. Handling Inconsistent Data and Typos

 ###  Exploration Data Analysis
 EDA involved exploring the heart_attack data to answer key questions such as;